vicrucann/cherish/README.md

 ## Quick start

 The following sections will be added (each section will be a link inside a separate file):
+* User interface: window anatomy, toolbars, viewing axes, dialogue boxes
-* the anatomy of the software window
+* Using the Wacom pen
-* a short example of the sketching
+* Using the mouse
-* more elaborate sketching example (e.g., using layers, bookmarks, different canvases located differently, 3D sketching)
+* Sketching in 3D
+* View a model in 3D space
+* Creating geometry with push strokes tool
+* Draw 2D and 3D shapes
-* example on how to import and work with photographs (including)
+* Import and work with photographs
-* example on how to import and work with diagrams
+* Import and trace the diagrams
-* other examples that show how to use other features, e.g., importing meshed 3D data, incorporation of geo data, navigation and data manipulation, SfM 3D reconstruction, text and annotations, etc.
+* Other features: importing meshed 3D data, incorporation of geo data, navigation and data manipulation, annotations.

-For many more details on how to all of the software features, check [User Manual](https://github.com/vicrucann/dura-europos-insitu/blob/master/manual.md).
+For many more details on the software features, check [User Manual](https://github.com/vicrucann/dura-europos-insitu/blob/master/manual.md).

 ## Development and contribution